 An Introduction to Spiritual Warfare

-We shall be teaching and sharing testimony in order to better understand and engage with the spiritual warfare that every Christian and every Church faces.
+This LifeZone included teaching and personal testimonies in order to better understand and engage with the spiritual warfare that every Christian and every Church faces.

 Included in this is the subject of strongholds: what they are and how they can be ‘demolished’.

-Leading on from this we will explore how individuals and Churches can grow in freedom and in their effectiveness as they seek to extend the Kingdom.
-Each session will include a brief time for prayer ministry.
+It also explored how individuals and Churches can grow in freedom and in their effectiveness as they seek to extend the Kingdom.
+Each session included a brief time for prayer ministry.

 Joseph and Lillian Mwila